darneson/10XGenomics/README.md

     * You can keep running LiveSync incrementally until you see the file **RTAComplete.txt** in your main <Output_Directory> <br />
     * See below for an example of what a directory structure looks like upon completion of LiveSync (note the location of the **RTAComplete.txt** file <br />

-After live sync, directory structure should look something like this.
-NOTE: we need all these other extra files (they tell cell ranger how the flow cell in sequencer was set up -- we can't just use the .bcl files).
+After live sync, directory structure should look something like this. **NOTE:** we need all these other extra files (they tell cell ranger how the flow cell in sequencer was set up -- we can't just use the .bcl files).
-The .bcl files are located under ./Data/Intesities/BaseCalls/L007
+The .bcl files are located under the following directory **./Data/Intesities/BaseCalls/L007** <br />
+    * In this case our .bcl files were located in the directory **L007** indicating that our data was sequenced on lane 7 in the flow cell. <br />
+    * We can
 ```
 .
 ├── Config